ziskind1/nativescripting_site1/data/posts/missing-frame-and-page/missing-frame-and-page.md

 <br/><br/>

 Let me know if you enjoyed this short tutorial on Twitter: <a href="https://twitter.com/digitalix" target="_blank">@digitalix</a> or comment here.
 And send me your NativeScript related questions that I can answer in video form.
 If I select your question to make a video answer, I'll send you swag.

+<br/><br/>

+Also, the first 3 people to tweet me the location of something NativeScript-related in the poster image of this post will get some stickers.